 All Activate reporting is based on the pay group and pay period in Dayforce.
 Provide data for the same time frame as closely as possible if you don't have the same pay groups or pay period dates as Dayforce.
 (This information is also required for Year-To-Date loads.)
 If you can’t provide the data, you can still generate the reports for the Dayforce totals and compare them outside of Activate.

-The Company ID is required to make sure that payroll for Dayforce is aligned with the legacy system.
-Provide the data by Company ID as closely as you can if the organization doesn't track Company ID (FEIN or BN).
-If you can’t provide the data, you can still generate reports for the Dayforce totals and compare the information outside of Activate.
+The Company ID is required to make sure that calculated payroll values in Dayforce are aligned with the legacy system.
+The Company ID must exist against a Legal Entity in Dayforce, in the field for Federal/Business ID Number.
+This Legal Entity must have the same country as the Parallel Test’s pay group.
+If you can’t provide the data, you can still generate reports for the Dayforce totals and compare them with the legacy system information outside of Activate.

-Activate currently supports tax loads only for the United States and Canada.
-It doesn’t support uploading legacy data for taxes for other countries.
-However, if you’re located in another country, you can use the wizard to compare earnings, deductions, and net pay, and the reports do include the tax amounts in Dayforce.
+Activate currently supports tax uploads and mapping to the relevant Dayforce taxes for all countries except Mexico.
+When the test’s pay group is Mexico, you can use the wizard to compare earnings, deductions, and net pay, and the reports will still include the tax amounts in Dayforce.

 If you have several pay groups, add a separate test for each pay group.